Goal-conditioned dual-action imitation learning for dexterous dual-arm robot manipulation: Evaluation

-This subsection analyzes the necessity of goal conditioning typically during reach subtasks.
+This subsection analyzes the typical necessity of goal conditioning during reach subtasks.
 Figure \ref{fig:error_comp} visualizes the accuracy of goal state inference on the validation set.
-In this figure, the mean Euclid distance between the ground-truth goal state and the predicted goal state of the right arm computed by the global-action network for every timestep is computed.
-The Euclid error is low ($<11mm$) for reach subtasks (blue) but high for peeling subtasks (orange).
-This result indicates that peeling subtasks are less conditioned by goal state; i.e., peeling can be ended anywhere after the peel is torn but reaching needs to be ended at the exact location at the banana peel or tip.
-The above result supports the result in Table \ref{tab:accuracy} (b) and (c), where non-goal-conditioned (\textit{NoGC}) models sometimes showed higher peeling scores than \textit{GC-DA}, as peeling subtasks less require goal conditioned action inference.
-Also, even though goal prediction accuracy of $<11mm$ is enough for many pick-and-place tasks, this is not sufficient for reach the peel in our task setup; therefore, recursive last-inch reaching is required.
+In this figure, the mean Euclidean distance between the ground-truth goal state and the predicted goal state of the right arm computed by the global-action network for every timestep is shown.
+The Euclidean error is low ($<11$ mm) for reach subtasks (blue) but high for peeling subtasks (orange).
+This result indicates that peeling subtasks are less conditioned by goal state; i.e., peeling can be ended anywhere after the peel is torn, but reaching needs to be ended at the exact location at the banana's peel or neck.
+The above result supports the result in Table \ref{tab:accuracy} (b) and (c), where non-goal-conditioned (\textit{NoGC}) models sometimes showed higher peeling scores than \textit{GC-DA}, as peeling subtasks require less goal conditioned action inference.
+Moreover, even though a goal prediction accuracy of $<11$ mm is enough for many pick-and-place tasks, it is not sufficient for reaching the peel in our task setup; therefore, recursive last-inch reaching is required.

-Figure \ref{fig:last_pred} visualizes a recorded trajectory $s_0, ..., s_T$ in an episode in the validation set of \textit{ReachTip} and the predicted goal state $s_T$ from each state $s_t$, $t \in [0, T)$.
-The goal state can be predicted regardless of the current state $s_t$.
+Figure \ref{fig:last_pred} visualizes a recorded trajectory $s_0, ..., s_T$ in an episode in the validation set of \textit{GraspNeck} and the predicted goal state $s_T$ from each state $s_t$, $t \in [0, T)$.
+The goal state can be predicted regardless of current state $s_t$.